 While automating various business processes of the product, running tests on multiple devices, integrating test cases inside the CI/CD pipelines, code automation is usually use due to its seamless integration with the Agile process.
 Let us see the advantages offered by the coding automation:

-Technological advancements such as virtualization, containerization, cloud computing, and microservices have made it simple for QA to set up and deal with an application under test [AUT].
+- Integration and Simulation: Technological advancements such as virtualization, containerization, cloud computing, and micro-services have made it simple for QA to set up and deal with an application under test [AUT].
 These advancements give adaptability and moment arrangement of an intricate test environment at each phase of a lifecycle.
 The test environment is exactly similar to a real customer usage environment and could be managed from any location making it simpler for testers to test from any place and anytime.

 When coding automation is not enough, a lot of companies tend to build their own custom in-house testing product to progressively work with the ever-evolving business requirements.
 Companies having extremely complex products with several internal dependencies such as cloud service providers, database and payment applications and many more require a custom in-house testing product to test their products performance.